courses

 2. To use the internet as a source of horticulture information, being careful to verify the validity of the information

-3. To improve written communication skills.
+3. To improve oral communication skills.

 Collection of Information: